geksiong/gs-garden/projects/esp8266-webradio.md

 I keep getting reboots when I added the pot, which is extremely puzzling because the code is so direct and simple.
 Until I found this: https://github.com/esp8266/Arduino/issues/1634

 Apparently the reason is that the analog pin is also used to decide WiFi strength?
 And apparently adding a 3ms delay will work?
 That's weird...

+Update: after some success, I still can get the reboots sometimes.
+I think this might be a lost cause.
+My current conclusion is that WiFi and analog pin cannot be used concurrently...

 ## Other Resources